yolandahuangg/yolandahuangg/README.md

   ## About
   -------------------
-  This is Yolanda, and I hope you can find something worthwhile here!
-I don't do much but I love food, music and fluffy cats.
-In this account you will see most of my programming works over the years.
-Python and Node.js are for sure my favorite languages to use, and I'm working towards software engineering in the future, even though I type super slowww 🤫
+  This is Yolanda, and you won't find anything here 🤫

   </div>